chuck-sylvester/music21/README.md

 You can then install packages as normal using `pip` or install all packages from `requirements.txt`.

-To activate an environment and install from a `requirements.txt` file:
+Activate an environment and install from a `requirements.txt` file:
 ```txt
 python -m venv venv
 source venv/bin/activate